‘Ghost In The Shell’ After-Credits Scene: Will There Be A Glimpse Of A Sequel?

 — ComicBook NOW! (@ComicBookNOW) March 30, 2017

-So while there’s not an after-credits scene in Ghost in the Shell, viewers may end up getting to see a lot more of the series in the years to come.
+So, while there’s not an after-credits scene in Ghost in the Shell, viewers may end up getting to see a lot more of the series in the years to come.

 [Featured Image by Paramount Pictures]